ricardodeazambuja/License-Plate-Detection-for-Embedded-Systems/README.md

     python lp_detect_cam.py
 ## License
-Usage of the code and model by yeephycho is under the license of Apache 2.0.
+Usage of the code and model is under the license of Apache 2.0.

 The code is based on GOOGLE tensorflow object detection api.
 Please refer to the license of tensorflow.